vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/05_tattvatrayachintanAdhikAraH.md

 <details><summary>English</summary>

-Attributive knowledge has the additional characteristic
+The additional characteristic possessed by svarüpajñāna (or the self)
-of revealing or disclosing objects (vishayitva).
+is subjectiveness or inwardness (pratyaktva).
 </details>

 <details><summary>Español</summary>

-Attributive knowledge has the additional characteristic
+The additional characteristic possessed by svarüpajñāna (or the self)
-of revealing or disclosing objects (vishayitva).
+is subjectiveness or inwardness (pratyaktva).
 </details>